Toronto International Film Festival: Awards

 The festival's major prize, the TIFF People's Choice Award, is given to a feature-length film.
 It is not a juried prize, but is given to the film with the highest ratings as voted by the TIFF-going populace.
 Past sponsors of the award have included Cadillac and Grolsch.
 The winners of this award have often later earned Academy Award nominations.
 People's Choice Awards are also presented for Documentary and Midnight Madness films.
 Each of the People's Choice Awards names first and second runners-up in addition to the winners.

 However, TIFF does present juried awards in some other categories.
 The festival presents three major awards for Canadian films: Best Canadian Film, Best Canadian First Feature Film, and Best Canadian Short Film, as well as awards for Best International Short Film, two FIPRESCI-sponsored International Critics' Prizes for the Special Presentation and Discovery programs, and a NETPAC Prize for the best film from Asia having its world premiere at the festival.

 In 2015, the festival introduced Platform, a juried programme that champions director's cinema from around the world; one film from the stream is selected as the winner of the Platform Prize.

 For all of the juried awards, honorable mentions may also be given, although the juries are expected to select one overall winner.

 In 2019, the festival introduced the TIFF Tribute Awards, a gala ceremony at which distinguished actors and filmmakers are honoured for their lifetime career achievements; unlike most award categories, the Tribute Award honorees are named in advance of the festival.

-In May 2025, the festival announced that a new award would be introduced at the festival in September for international feature-length films.
+In May 2025, the festival announced that a new International People's Choice Award would be introduced at the festival in September for international feature-length films.